SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "waterway"

+This is for linear waterways.

 ### class

-The OSM value for "waterway"
+The OSM value for "waterway" after processing based on "intermittent" etc.

+### name

+the value of the OSM name tag, after any postprocessing e.g. for "operator".

 ## "building"